 11 Best FREE Embroidery Software for Digitizing & Editing

-Free embroidery software is a good place to start when first learning to digitize or edit embroidery designs.
-For basic design customization, thumbnail viewing, or file conversion, free software might be all you need.
+Free embroidery software is a good place to start when learning to digitize or edit embroidery designs.
+For basic design customization, thumbnail viewing, or file conversion, it might be all you need.

-I don’t regret the time spent dabbling in free embroidery software, though, because I learned exactly what I did and did not want when purchasing!
+I don’t regret the time spent dabbling with the free options, though, because I learned exactly what I did and did not want when purchasing!

 If you’re new to embroidery, below are my picks for the best free embroidery software.